Location: Business 615

 Simmons received his Ph.D. in political science from the University of Oregon in 1980.
-He is currently professor of political science at Utah State University, where he has been honored three times by the College of Humanities, Arts, and Social Sciences as researcher of the year.
+He was previously a professor of political science at Utah State University, where he has been honored three times by the College of Humanities, Arts, and Social Sciences as researcher of the year.
 Also at Utah State University, he is the director of the Institute of Political Economy.
 Simmons is a senior scholar with the Competitive Enterprise Institute in Washington, D.C. and a Senior Fellow at the Property and Environment Research Center, Bozeman, MT.

 He makes his home in Providence, Utah, where he served six years on the city council and is now mayor.
 He is a member of the Board of Directors of the Utah League of Cities and Towns and is a member of the Utah Governor's Privatization Commission.
 He is writing a book on his experiences in local government.
 In his spare time, Simmons enjoys llamapacking with his wife and three children and boating on Lake Powell.